PTSD: National Center for PTSD

 Diagnosing a TBI is hard because there may not be any physical signs of injury.
 Details of the trauma may be hard to pin down.
 Sometimes right after the injury the effects are so brief that they are not noticed.
 You may go to the doctor some time later when details of the injury are not as clear.
 TBI can occur in confused times of crisis, such as combat.
 In the heat of events the injury may be ignored.
 Many of the symptoms that can result from a TBI are the same as the symptoms of PTSD.
 For these reasons, the best way to diagnose a TBI is an interview by a skilled clinician.

 Are there effective treatments?

 Many people recover from TBI without any formal treatment.
 Problems that linger may clear up in a few weeks.
 You may notice some problems more as you return to your normal routine.
 For example, you may not realize that you get tired more quickly until you return to your regular chores, work, or school.
 Even so, people usually get better after a head injury, not worse.
 Professional treatment for the symptoms that follow TBI usually involves rehabilitation to improve functioning.

-To treat TBI and PTSD, the good news is that effective treatments for PTSD also work well for those who have suffered mTBI.
+The good news is that effective treatments for PTSD also work well for those who have suffered mTBI.
 This includes two forms of therapy: Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
 Learn more about treatment for PTSD.

 The best way to deal with symptoms following TBI is to go back slowly to your normal routine, a little at a time.
 How much time you spend at work, with family, with others, or exercising depends on what feels comfortable.
 Pace yourself, and be sure to get all the rest you need.
 Avoiding alcohol and not taking any unnecessary medications is a good idea, to help allow the brain to heal.